-Click on the newly created Group to display an interface for authoring and validating its configuration.
+Click on newly created Group's Configure button to display an interface for authoring and validating its configuration.
 You can configure everything for this Group as if it were a single LogStream instance – using a similar visual interface for Routes, Pipelines, Sources, Destinations, and Group-specific Settings.

 To explicitly set passwords for Worker Groups, see User Authentication.

 Mapping Rulesets are used to map Workers to Worker Groups.
-Within a ruleset, a list of rules evaluate Filter expressions on the information that Workers send to the Master.
+Within a ruleset, a list of rules evaluate Filter expressions on the information that Workers send to the Leader.